Efficient Joint Resource Allocation for Wireless Powered ISAC with Target Localization: Introduction

 \section{Introduction}

 Integrated sensing and communication (ISAC) has emerged as a key pillar of 6G wireless networks, enabling high-quality wireless connectivity and accurate sensing capability within a unified infrastructure \cite{ISAC_advance}.
-By sharing spectrum, hardware, and waveforms, ISAC is expected to support a variety of emerging applications such as smart home, human-computer interaction, and vehicle-to-everything (V2X) \cite{ISAC_application}.
-This tight integration, however, also introduces fundamental tradeoffs between sensing and communication, since both functionalities must share limited resources to satisfy heterogeneous performance requirements.
+By sharing spectrum and hardware , ISAC is expected to support diverse applications such as smart home, human-computer interaction, and vehicle-to-everything (V2X) \cite{ISAC_application}.
+This tight integration, however, also introduces tradeoffs between sensing and communication due to shared limited resources.